Zerit Side Effects

 Applies to stavudine: oral capsule, oral powder for solution, oral powder for suspension

-Along with its needed effects, stavudine (the active ingredient contained in Zerit) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, stavudine (the active ingredient contained in Zerit) may cause unwanted side effects that require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking stavudine:More common
+If any of the following side effects occur while taking stavudine, check with your doctor immediately:More common

 - Burning, numbness, tingling, or painful sensations